Stanley Cup Champion Pittsburgh Penguins Will Visit Donald Trump at White House

 Going to the White House is considered a great honor for a championship team.Stephen Curry is hesitating,therefore invitation is withdrawn!2017-9-23 12:45:19

 Steph Curry had said Friday he would vote against visiting the White House.
-On Saturday, he said his stance had been "cemented" by Trump's comments.
+On Saturday, he said his stance had been "cemented" by Trump's comments, per ESPN.com:

 Head coach Steve Kerr also shared his thoughts on the matter: